..for teams selected for the 2023 event updated: 15 June 2023

 Teams are encouraged to wear matching team outfits and fancy dress is encouraged - however, in designing outfits, please bear in mind that everyone will have to wear a buoyancy aid whilst on the water.
 During the day, the Best Dressed Team will be identified and the winning Team announced during the afternoon.
 They will receive the Ged Bell Trophy and £50 will be donated to their team’s nominated charity.
 The Ged Bell Trophy will be held for one year and competed for again at the following year’s York Rotary Dragon Boat Challenge.

 Elly Fiorentini, one of BBC Radio York’s well known presenters will provide a commentary during the event.
 So that the commentary can be lively and interesting for team supporters and the public, each Team Captain is asked to provide background details of their organisation, their team and the members and characters in their team, humorous or otherwise.
-Please send the details in advance to Elly at firstname.lastname@example.org using the Team Commentary pro-forma available here and send a copy to your Rotarian Team Contact.
+Please send the details in advance to Elly at email@example.com using the Team Commentary pro-forma available as word docx file here or as a pdf here ; and send a copy to your Rotarian Team Contact.

 A Race Card listing the Teams and their Race Times will be available here three weeks before the event.
 Team contacts will be informed by email, when it becomes available.

-We are indebted to our corporate sponsors for their generous financial support – the Shepherd Group, the Saville Group and SIMPSON of York.
+We are indebted to our corporate sponsors for their generous financial support – the Shepherd Group, Visavvi, SIMPSON of York and Coney Street Riverside York.
 Their support is invaluable for the smooth running of the event and ensures that every penny that the teams raise in sponsorship will go to charity.
+More information about our Sponsors can be seen here

 Bring your family, friends and colleagues to cheer you on and to enjoy the other activities taking place on the riverside.